VikkiWalls/VikkiWalls/README.md

   - Linkedin: [Victoria (Vikki) Walls](https://www.linkedin.com/in/victoriajswalls/)
   - Twitter: [@DataScienceNot2](https://twitter.com/DataScienceNot2)
   - Instagram: [@datasciencenot2](https://www.instagram.com/datasciencenot2/)
+- 🗣️ Comfortable coding in Python and Wolfram Mathematica
 <!---
 VikkiWalls/VikkiWalls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.